A Brief History of Sterilization Abuse in the U.S. and its Connection to ICE Mass Hysterectomies in Georgia

 Sterilization Abuse Continued Where Women Weren’t Free

 Women who are incarcerated or otherwise detained by the state appear to be at highest risk these days.
-For example, a 2013 audit of state and federal prisons in California found that 144 tubal ligations had been performed on inmates, and that at least 25 percent were performed without legal consent.
-These data are, alarmingly, only from the time periods of 2005-2006, and 2012-2013, so the numbers are likely to be even higher.
+For example, a 2013 audit of state and federal prisons in California found that 144 tubal ligations had been performed on inmates and that 39 were performed without lawful consent.
+These data are, alarmingly, only from the time periods of 2005-2006 and 2012-2013, so the numbers are likely to be even higher.

 The most recent case of sterilization abuse comes from September 2020.
 A whistle-blower who works in an ICE detention center filed a complaint citing concerns about the apparently high number of hysterectomies being performed on immigrants who are detained at the facility.
-Since then, multiple women have come forward to share their firsthand account of having been subjected to sterilization, including a former detainee who says she was sterilized without providing consent.
-As NWHN Policy Director Sarah Christopherson noted on behalf of the organization, these allegations must be viewed in the larger context of the U.S.’s shameful history of sterilization abuse, which has always been genocidal in its motivation.
+Since then, multiple women have come forward to share their firsthand accounts of having been subjected to sterilization, including a former detainee who says one of her fallopian tubes was removed without providing consent.
 The NWHN strongly supports the congressional investigation into mass hysterectomies and medical neglect in ICE detention centers.

 These are just a few of the myriad of stories and experiences of sterilization abuse suffered by marginalized peoples in the U.S.